YIUYA/DRML/README.md

 ## Preprocessing dataset
-  In the file tool/ provide files to processing image and label of dataset DISFA+ and CK+.
+  In the file tool/ provide scripts to processing image and label of dataset DISFA+ and CK+.

 ## Experiments
 ###Parameters